grafana/mimir/docs/sources/operators-guide/configuring/configuring-high-availability-deduplication.md

 > **Note:** In a scenario where the default scrape period is 15 seconds, and the timeouts in Grafana Mimir are set to the default values,
 > when a leader-election failover occurs, you'll likely only lose a single scrape of data.
 For any query using the `rate()` function, make the rate time interval
 > at least four times that of the scrape period to account for any of these failover scenarios.
-> For example with the default scrape period of 15 seconds, use a rate time-interval at least 1-minute long.
+> For example, with the default scrape period of 15 seconds, use a rate time-interval at least 1-minute.

 ## Distributor high-availability (HA) tracker